Why Christian Couples Search for Faith-Based Retreats

 These concerns are valid—and they’re the very reasons why some Christian couples choose our private marriage therapy intensives.

-What Makes a Secular Marriage Retreat Safe for Christian Couples?
+Can a Secular Marriage Retreat Work for Christian Couples?

 Our retreats are not advertised as “Christian marriage retreats,” but they’re: